 Which Banks are Safe in India?

 To be honest, I am no judge here.
-And in general given the RBI monitoring, most banks are safe in India.
-At least we can say that bank depositors are protected in India.
-But nevertheless, some banks are safer than the others.
+And in general, given the RBI monitoring, most banks are safe in India.
+At least we can say that bank depositor are protected in India.
+But nevertheless, some banks are safer than others.
 And ‘safe’ or ‘safer’ here is a pretty subjective thing here.

 Sometime back, I had written a post on which are safe banks for fixed deposits in India.
-In the post I wrote that most Indian banks are safe for most of the times as RBI does its job fairly well and hence, problems if any are more or less very rare.
+In the post, I wrote that most Indian banks are safe most of the time as RBI does its job fairly well and hence, problems if any are more or less very rare.
 But that doesn’t mean that you can put all banks in the same risk bucket.